iladesio/MMST-Multi-Modal_Sign_Language_Translator/README.md

 the following npm install instruction can be skipped after the first launch.

-Then on another terminal open in the main folder, if you want to run the frontend run: cd frontend npm install package.json npm install wavesurfer.js npm start
+Then on another terminal open in the main folder, if you want to run the frontend run:</br>
+cd frontend</br>
+npm install package.json</br>
+npm install wavesurfer.js</br>
+npm start</br>

 and go to your browser